 Repair cable is used when submarine cable is broken or damaged.
-The repair cable should be in accordance with the cable to be repaired as for optical characteristics, electronic characteristics, and mechanical characteristics.
+The repair cable should be in accordance with the cable to be repaired as for optical characteristics, electronic characteristics, and mechanical characteristics as defined in [ITU-T G.978].